JxshiCodes/JxshiCodes/README.md

 ### About me:
-- 🔭 I’m currently finishing my GCSEs and moving on to A-Levels
+- 🔭 I am currently studying Computer Science, Maths & Physics at A-Level
-- 🌱 I’m currently learning how to make games like the ones that sparked my imagination
+- 🌱 My main focus is my A-Level Project which is a 2D fighting game.
-- ⚡ Any projects will be posted onto here -->
+- ⚡ Long Live Open Source Software!

 ### 🎮 Favourite Games:
 - The Legend of Zelda: Breath of The Wild - Nintendo